henrykimKR/Pig-game/README.md

 ## Contributing
 If you'd like to contribute to the project, feel free to fork the repository, make changes, and submit a pull request.
 Issues and feature requests are also welcome.

-## License
-This Pig Game project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own projects.